 The new build conveyancing process is different to a normal property purchase because:

 - It is the sale/purchase of a ‘new property’

 - The developer will have a large number of sales progressing at the same time

 - The developer may adopt a slightly different conveyancing process than normal

 - It is a sale of part, and as the developer usually owns the whole site, they will be disposing of it in the form of lots

 To reduce the chances of losing your potential new property, contact us at the earliest possible opportunity – any mortgage enquiries should be submitted quickly.
 Buying a new build often means that there is no fixed completion date, which can sometimes be problematic.
-However, the team at Fletcher Longstaff are conveyancing experts, and are very experienced in these situations.
-We will efficiently communicate with all parties, and providing conveyancing advice where necessary.
+However, the team at Fletcher Longstaff are new build conveyancing experts, and are very experienced in these situations.
+We will efficiently communicate with all parties when buying a new build.
+We will also provide expert conveyancing advice where necessary.
 Making the new build conveyancing process as stress-free as possible for you.

 What if you are part-exchanging your property?

 Part-exchanging an existing property can be as complex as any other home buying process.
 The builder’s solicitor must ensure that all legal aspects of the property are in order.
 The team at Fletcher Longstaff are able to offer a full legal service.
-So if you have any particular questions on new build conveyancing, please feel free to contact us today.
+So if you have any particular questions on new build conveyancing, or generally buying a new build property, please feel free to contact us today.